daleymj/Draft-Sharks-Technical-Task/README.md

    - Added hover effects to improve user experience.
 Filtering options change color on hover, providing visual feedback, and dropdown lists include hover styling for better accessibility.

 6. **Selective Team Display for Demonstration**:
    - For the purpose of this project, only a few teams were included to demonstrate functionality and interactivity quickly.
-With more time, this could be expanded to include a full set of teams.
+With more time, this could be expanded to include the full set of teams.

 ---